kdaily/aws-cli/proposals/pr-contrib-guide.md

 easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

-We need to collect and review user feedback to decide which requests are of interest for community contribution.
-We need to tell users how they can provide contstuctive feedback.
-The maintainers have limited bandwidth and competing priorities.
-We need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.
+We need to tell users how they can provide constructive quantitative and qualitative feedback.
+The maintainers need to review the feedback to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 #### Limited information on how contribute